Giannis Bezos

-Ioannis "Giannis" Bezos (Γιάννης» Μπέζος; born 10 September 1956 in Athens) is a Greek actor and director, widely considered one of the best Greek comedic actors of all time, performing on TV and in the theatre.
-He has also acted in five films.
+Giannis Bezos (Γιάννης» Μπέζος; born 10 September 1956) is a Greek actor, theatre director, television director and singer.
+He considered one of the best Greek comedian actors of his generation, performing on TV and in the theatre.

 Biography

 The person who discovered Bezos first was Thymios Karakatsanis, at a performance at Smaroula theatre.
 Initially, he worked with Aliki Vougiouklaki on stage.
-He went on to have a number of TV hits: Oi Aparadektoi (1991–92, 1992–93), Tis Ellados ta Paidia (1993–95), Ekeines Kai Ego (1996-98), Flower-spread Life (1998–99), Akros oikogeneiakon (2001-3), Eftyhismenoi Mazi (2007–10), My Daughter's Marriage (2010) and Clinical Case (2011).
+He went on to have a number of TV hits: Oi Aparadektoi (1991–92, 1992–93), Tis Ellados ta Paidia (1993–95), Ekeines Kai Ego (1996–98), Flower-spread Life (1998–99), Akros oikogeneiakon (2001–3), Eftyhismenoi Mazi (2007–10), My Daughter's Marriage (2010) and Clinical Case (2011).
 In many of the TV series in which he starred and stars, he has cooperated with the director Andreas Morfonios, with whom he has a close friendship, while some of these are directed by Bezos himself.

 Also, he starred in various theatrical performances in the 1980s including Frogs and Lysistrata.
-In March 2009, the theatrical hit La Cage Aux Folles, a Jean Poiret French musical, starring Bezos, made its premiere at Pallas theatre, with direction by Stamatis Fasoulis.
+In March 2009 the theatrical hit La Cage Aux Folles, a Jean Poiret French musical, starring Bezos, made its premiere at Pallas theatre, with direction by Stamatis Fasoulis.

 Bezos is also famous for his singing, which he often demonstrates while performing.
 Consequently, he has featured in musical performances, periodical cooperations and on records (at Giorgos Hatzinasiou, Notis Mavroudis and Thanos Mikroutsikos records).
 Since 1987, he has been married to actress Natalia Tsaliki, who has featured alongside Bezos many times on TV and stage.
 They have a daughter, Iro Bezou (1988).